Make a Mess

 - Millie the Mouse graphic

-Tell the children they will make a mess as they practice writing the letter M (and lowercase m) and saying the /m/ sound in words such as mat, mix, and moose.
-Read Mouse Mess by Linnea Riley (optional).
+The children will make a mess as they practice writing the uppercase letter M and lowercase letter m and saying the /m/ sound in words such as mat, mix, and moose.

 March to find the letter M in a mess

-- Instruct the children to find the letter M.
+- Tell the children to find the letter M.

 - Have the children say, “M makes the /m/ sound” when they find an M.